sgmurphy/wordpress-plugins/wp-asset-clean-up/readme.txt

 4. Homepage CSS & JS Management (List sorted by location)

 == Changelog ==
+= 1.3.9.7 =
+* CSS assets can now be preloaded (via the CSS/JS manager) in an async way as well * <a target="_blank" href="https://www.assetcleanup.com/docs/?p=202#preload-async-css">Read more</a>
+* Reduce the total number of SQL queries used to obtain information
+* Stop triggering PHP code and SQL queries on pages where they are not relevant
+* Cache SQL queries that are time consuming, which is ideal for websites with a very large database (e.g. tens / hundred of thousands of users)

 = 1.3.9.6 =
 * Fix: The "usermeta" table is populated with duplicate entries, leading to a larger database, and sometimes, leading to a high CPU usage